jagonzalez68/dataCleaningProject/CodeBook.md

 This dataset was built from the "Human Activity Recognition Using Smartphones Dataset"
 from the UCI Machine Learning Repository.
 This dataset contains the following data
 - Data from 30 volunteers with age from 19 to 48 years

+## activity feature for each subject
 - People performed six activities: Walking, Walking_Upstairs, Walking_Downstairs,
   Sitting, Standing, and Laying.
 This data was collected while wearing a Samsung
   Galaxy S II smartphone on the waist.
 Data was collected by using the accelerometer
   and gyroscope sensors of the smartphone: 3-axial linear acceleration and
   3-axial angular velocity at a constant rate of 50Hz.

+## Features
+- This dataset contains the average (mean) for each feature for a subject and an
+  activity.
+There are 30 subjects, 6 activities for each subject and 561 features
+  for each different subject-activity.

+## Features units
+-  Acceleration features are in standard "g" units
+-  Angular velocity measured with th egyroscope is in radians/second

+## Important note
+- Features are normalized in the range from -1 to 1: [-1, 1]

+# Data Source

+Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
+Smartlab - Non Linear Complex Systems Laboratory
+DITEN - Università degli Studi di Genova.
+Via Opera Pia 11A, I-16145, Genoa, Italy. activityrecognition@smartlab.ws
+www.smartlab.ws

+# Reference
+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra
+and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on
+Smartphones using a Multiclass Hardware-Friendly Support
+Vector Machine.
+International Workshop of Ambient Assisted
+Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

+# How Original Data was Pre-processed
 - Raw data was pre-processed to obtain the following features where the:
   "t" prefix corresponds to the time  domain of the data and the
   "f" prefix corresponds to the frequency domain (obtained with the fast